Tioga County Sheriff Badge New York State Law Enforcement Accredited

 7. The original Warrant plus three (3) copies, per tenant, are required for filing with the Sheriff.

-1. Appropriate number of movers.
-The landlord is responsible for the removal of the tenant’s personal property.
-A minimum of four (4) movers are required.
+1. Movers: The landlord is responsible for the removal of the tenant’s personal property.
+A minimum of four (4) movers are required for all enforements.

-3. All necessary equipment.
-Boxes and bags are required for the removal of personal property.
+3. Other Necessary Equipment: Boxes and bags are required for the removal of personal property.
 Trucks must have sufficient space to remove the personal property.
-If the landlord does not have access to these items, arrangements must be made ahead of time to rent them from a proper business.
+If the landlord does not have access to these items, arrangements must be made ahead of time to secure them.

-5. The landlord is solely responsible for the tenant’s property and for all costs incurred during the eviction.
+The landlord is solely responsible for the tenant’s property and for all costs incurred during the eviction enforcement.